WarDocs - The Military Medicine Podcast

 Instagram: @wardocspodcast

-Find out more about Dr. Bagby at wardocspodcast.com/guest-bios and visit our webpage and become part of Team WarDocs at wardocspodcast.com.
+To find out more about Dr. Stone at wardocspodcast.com/guest-bios and join our mission to preserve military medicine achievements WarDocs at wardocspodcast.com.

 Twitter: @wardocspodcast